csi — camera sensors

 gain_db() float

-Returns the current camera gain value in decibels (float).
+Returns the current camera gain value in decibels.

 enable turns auto exposure control on (True) or off (False).
-The camera will startup with auto exposure control on.
+The camera starts up with auto exposure control on.

 If enable is False you may set a fixed exposure time in microseconds with exposure_us.